yudong-94/personal-website/blogs/MOOCList.md

 ### Coursera Courses

 [Coursera](https://coursera.org) is the very first MOOC platform I have ever tried.
 It is a platform led by Stanford University and many other top universities around the world, and it offers online courses from these universities.
-When I was an accounting-major Junior, I was thinking about transforming into the world of computer science and data science, but I was not sure whether that was the right thing for me to pursue.
-Therefore, I took a number of courses in these fields on Coursera from those well-known universities.
+When I was an accounting-major Junior, I was thinking about transitting into the world of computer science and data science, but I was not sure whether that was the right thing for me to pursue.
+Therefore, I took a number of courses in these fields on Coursera.
 I enjoyed these courses a lot (I mean, much more than the accounting courses), and they strengthened my confidence in pursuing a MS Business Analytics degree in the US and entering the data science world.

 Courses | Topics |Time | Notes
 :-------|--------|-----|:------